-What is the difference between vinyl and laminate flooring?
+What is the difference between vinyl flooring and laminate flooring?

-Both vinyl and laminate flooring are affordable aud durable, reliable products and they can often look similar – but there are marked differences between the two.
+Both laminate and vinyl flooring are affordable and durable and they can often look similar – but there are marked differences between the two.
 Whilst vinyl flooring is made from plastic, laminate flooring is 99% wood.
 As a general rule, laminate flooring can look more natural than vinyl, and vinyl flooring is often more resistant to moisture than laminate.

 Why choose vinyl flooring?